Lifailon/TorAPI/README.md

 <strong>English</strong> | <a href="README_RU.md">Русский</a>
 </h4>

-Unofficial API (backend) of torrent trackers RuTracker, Kinozal, RuTor and NoNameClub for quick search of distributions, as well as receiving torrent files, magnet link, info hash and detailed information about distribution by movie name, TV series or id, and also provides RSS news feed for all providers.
+Unofficial API (**backend**) for torrent trackers RuTracker, Kinozal, RuTor and NoNameClub.
+Used for quick search of distributions, as well as obtaining torrent files, magnet links and detailed information about distribution by movie title, TV series or distribution ID, and also provides RSS news feed for all providers.

 Project is inspired by ✨ [Torrent-Api-py](https://github.com/Ryuk-me/Torrent-Api-py) (previously [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api)) for Russian-speaking torrent providers.